alxhotel/angular-openvidu/README.md

 In this demo you will see a use case of `angular-openvidu`, where you can test ALL the features included in this component.

-Follow the instructions from the [app's README](https://github.com/alxhotel/angular-openvidu-demo) to test it out.
+Follow the instructions from the [app's README][angular-openvidu-demo] to test it out.

-Link to the repository: [https://github.com/alxhotel/angular-openvidu-demo](https://github.com/alxhotel/angular-openvidu-demo)
+Link to the repository: [https://github.com/alxhotel/angular-openvidu-demo][angular-openvidu-demo]

 ### Features